How To Calculate The Surrender Value Of Life Insurance Policy

 How is Surrender Value Calculated?

-All those policyholders looking for ways to calculate the surrender value of life insurance must note that calculating the surrender value in the present technologically advanced times is extremely easy.
+All those policyholders looking for ways to calculate the surrender value of life insurance must note that calculating the surrender value in the present times is extremely easy.

-To obtain this information, all you require to do is present some basic details like the policy term, amount of the premium paid, premium payment mode, number of years the policy has completed, premium instalment amount, etc., exact value.
+To obtain this information, all you require is to give input of some basic details like the policy term, amount of the premium paid, premium payment mode, number of years the policy has completed, premium instalment amount, etc. Ensure you enter only correct, exact values.

-Once you present all these details, the online surrender value calculator immediately determines your life insurance policy's surrender value.
+Once you present all these details, the online life insurance policy surrender value calculator immediately determines your life insurance policy's surrender value.

 The guaranteed surrender value is the minimum amount the insurer will pay if you surrender your policy before maturity.
 This is calculated using a predefined formula, which is as follows: